peter-w-bryant/Solving-8-tile-Puzzle-with-A-Search/README.md

 This program contains two functions written in Python,

 <ol>
- <li>print_succ(state) — given a state of the puzzle, represented as a single list of integers with a 0 in the empty spaces, prints to the console all of the possible successor states.</li>
+ <li>print_succ(state) — given a state of the puzzle, represented as a single list of integers with a 0 in the empty spaces, prints to the console all of the possible successor states and h(s) for that particular state.</li>
- <li>solve(state) — given a state of the puzzle, perform the A* search algorithm and print the path from the current state to the goal state.</li>
+ <li>solve(state) — given a state of the puzzle, performs the A* search algorithm and prints the solution path from the current state to the goal state and h(s) for each intermediate state up to the goal state.
+This function also takes into account a cost function g(n), which is simply the total number of moves so far - meaning every valid successor has an additional cost of 1. </li>
 </ol>

- solve([6, 0, 0, 3, 5, 1, 7, 2, 4], goal_state=[1, 2, 3, 4, 5, 6, 7, 0, 0])